davetcoleman/ompl_visual_tools/README.md

 # OMPL Visual Tools

+# THIS LIBRAY IS NO LONGER MAINTAINED IN KINETIC ONWARD

+The configuration with a custom version of OMPL was too much to maintain for me, and I am stopping support for this package as of ROS Kinetic.

+---

 The OMPL Visual Tools is a library for visualizing and debugging [Open Motion Planning Library](http://ompl.kavrakilab.org/) algorithms in Rviz.

 Formally named ompl_rviz_viewer until August 2014, this project spun out of an internship at Willow Garage.
 [Video](https://www.youtube.com/watch?v=RcGvi4Svd4k)